konpyutaika/nifikop/website/blog/2020-06-30-secured_nifi_cluster_on_gcp_with_external_dns.md

 #### Deployment

-You can configure variable before running the deployment in the file `terraform/env/demo.tfvars` :
+You can configure variables before running the deployment in the file `terraform/env/demo.tfvars` :

 - **project** : GCP project ID
 - **region** : GCP region